Shopgate supports Google Analytics for Firebase on your mobile app.

 5. You should now have two files saved: googleService-Info.plist from your iOS project and google-services.json from your Android project.

 6. Navigate to "Project Settings" => "Cloud Messaging."
 Copy the top server key.
 You'll need it to configure the Shopgate setup, so your Android users can continue to receive push messages.

-Step 2: Connect your Firebase project to your Apps in the Shopgate Merchant Admin
+Step 2: Connect Firebase project at Shopgate

 - Go to "Settings" => "Tracking Tools."

 - Insert the server key that you copied from Firebase into the field "FCM server key."

 - Upload the "google-services.json" file in the Android configuration

 - Upload the "GoogleService-Info.plist" file in the iOS configuration

 - Choose how you wish to track your revenue with Firebase.
 This setting should be identical to your shop settings.
 If you display gross prices but select "net" then net prices are tracked to Firebase (if available in the Shopgate system).

 After you have completed the above steps, email us at firstname.lastname@example.org to request an app update.
 Your Shopgate App manager will re-compile your app and submit it to the App Store for an update.
 It will take 4 to 10 business days for your app to be updated in the App Store.